rohan843/cybersecurity-notes/README.md

 ## 8 CISSP Domains

 **Security Posture**: An organization's ability to manage its defence of critical assets and data, and react to change.

+### Dom.
+1: Security and Risk Management

+It is focussed on defining security goals and objectives, risk mitigation, compliance, business continuity, and legal regulations.

+**Defining security goals and objectives**: By doing so, organizations can reduce risks to critical assets and data, such as PII.

+**Risk Mitigation**: It is the process of having the right procedures and rules in place to quickly reduce the impact of a risk, like a breach.

+**Compliance**: It is the primary method used to develop an organization's internal security policies, regulatory requirements, and independent standards.

+### Dom.
+2: Security and Risk Management

+### Dom.
+3: Security and Risk Management

+### Dom.
+4: Security and Risk Management

+### Dom.
+5: Security and Risk Management

+### Dom.
+6: Security and Risk Management

+### Dom.
+7: Security and Risk Management

+### Dom.
+8: Security and Risk Management